How to Find Sales Professionals:

 Write a job post that outlines what you expect from candidates in terms of day-to-day responsibilities as well as long term sales goals.
 This will give candidates a good idea of what you expect from them and ensure that you hire sales professionals with adequate experience.

-Many candidates consider the product being sold to be an important factor in accepting a job offer.
-Describe the product(s) that the candidate will be selling, and mention the highlights of the product that would make the candidate want to sell it.
+Many candidates consider the product and/or services being sold to be an important factor in accepting a job offer.
+Describe the product(s) and/or service(s) that the candidate will be selling, and mention the highlights of the product and/or service that would make the candidate want to sell it.

 An overwhelming number of sales professionals are also looking for fast career progression.
 You can find sales professionals faster by outlining how you can facilitate career development through mentorship or providing training for management positions.

 Post your job to general sites, such as Indeed.

 Start by posting to general job posting sites such as Indeed.
 These are great places to start because they get plenty of traffic and they're free.

 Make sure your job ad is picked up by Google.